 602 Practicum in Science Education.
 (3) Direct internship experience in a science education program at the local district level under the guidance of a qualified field representative.
 Enrollment by permission only.
-Prerequisites: 24 semester bours in graduate work to include EDS 500, C&I 566 and 574; and permission of Graduate Coordinator.
+Prerequisites: 24 semester hours in graduate work to include EDS 500, CEI 566 and 574; and permission of Graduate Coordinator